![]() |

 Reliance on Advice Literature

 Advice literature had plenty to suggest about petticoats.
-However, I have not spotted 1890s extant petticoats constructed with the more unusual additions of hair cloth and wires that the advice literature suggested, and only one with back ties.
+However, I have not spotted 1890s extant petticoats constructed with the more unusual additions of hair cloth and wires that the advice literature suggested, and only one with back ties, although I did find an outer skirt with wire.
 Does the warning that historians have given for decades apply here, that prescriptive literature is likely to reflect less what was done than what segments of society said should be done?

 Or if the petticoats haven't survived in numbers, may it partly be due to the materials they were made of?
 Cotton petticoats seem turn up regularly, and silk ones turn up and are heavily represented in museum collections.
 Haircloth, a stiff, coarse, woven material made with horsehair or other hairs, and crinoline aren't that comfortable, and a haircloth petticoat?
 As a utility garment, I suspect that not many people might select to keep such a thing for sentimental reasons or for reuse.
-As for wires, they are easily removed.
+As for wires, they are easily removed and the yardage-eating wide skirts remade into narrower ones.

 The Cut and Arrangement of Petticoats Holds Skirts Out -- and So Do Ties